bhadmusm/Morse-Code-Learning-Game/README.md

 # Morse Code Learning Game

-This project is designed to help users learn Morse code in a fun and interactive way using ARM assembly and C programming languages.
+This project is designed to help users learn Morse code in an interactive way using ARM assembly and C programming languages.

 The target platform for this game is the Raspberry Pi Pico board.